 In the film, a skeptical San Francisco psychiatrist named Eric Price (played by Jason Clarke) was sent to evaluate Winchester’s (Helen Mirren) state of mind and discovered that her obsession with the house may not have been all in her head.
 “It’s about a woman who is deeply troubled by the violence of the rifle and what she inherited,” says Peter.
 “She’s trying to come to terms with that.”
 Because so little was known about Winchester herself, the directors had to base her off of letters and public record, so it’ll be interesting how they bring the mysterious woman to life.

 Like many of these stories, it’s hard to say how much of it is true and how much has been exaggerated over the years.
 Regardless of whether or not you believe that she truly was haunted by evil spirits, it’s certainly a fascinating story that reflects the pain of losing someone so close and the kind of damage it can do to the mind.
 What do you guys think?
 Do you think she really was being stalked by evil spirits?

-If you enjoyed this article please show your support for all things horror and like the blog on Facebook!
+If you enjoyed this article please show your support for all things horror and like the blog on Facebook (on the right)!
 And don’t forget to subscribe to TMR by entering your email address at the right side of the page to get news and reviews first!